An A-to-Z guide on Vietnam business registration [Updated 2024]

 Step 4 : Register for an Investment Registration Certificate (IRC)

 The subsequent steps involve obtaining the requisite certificates for company registration.
 Firstly, investors must register for an Investment Registration Certificate (IRC), a critical requirement for foreign-owned companies operating in Vietnam.
-Following approval, which typically takes around 15 working days, the IRC is issued by the Vietnam Business Registry, marking an essential milestone in the registration process.
+Following approval, which typically takes around 15 working days, the IRC is issued by the Vietnam business registration, marking an essential milestone in the registration process.

 Step 5: Register for an Enterprise Registration Certificate (ERC)

-Utilizing the information obtained from the Vietnam corporate registry through the Investment Registration Certificate (IRC), investors proceed to register for an Enterprise Registration Certificate (ERC) with the Business Registration Office.
-This step, which usually takes about 5 working days, results in obtaining the Enterprise Registration Certificate, company seal and tax code, officially establishing the company for business in Vietnam.
+Utilizing the information obtained from the Vietnam corporate registry through the Investment Registration Certificate (IRC), investors proceed to register for an Enterprise Registration Certificate (ERC) with the Business Registration Office (BRO).
+This step, which usually takes about 5 working days, results in obtaining the ERC, company seal, and tax code, officially establishing the company for business in Vietnam.

 A foreign-owned company needs at least two bank accounts: a Direct Investment Capital Account for investment-related transactions and a Current Account in VND for daily business activities.

-Beyond company registration, additional formalities include purchasing a USB token for a digital signature, displaying a company signboard, registering initial tax, submitting periodic reports, optional customs code and trademark registration, and contributing the full registered charter capital within 90 days from ERC issuance.
+Beyond Vietnam business registration, additional formalities include purchasing a USB token for a digital signature, displaying a company signboard, registering initial tax, submitting periodic reports, optional customs codes, and trademark registration, and contributing the full registered charter capital within 90 days from ERC issuance.

 >> After completing the Vietnam business registration, the company can recruit workers with the support of headhunting services at Aniday!